-There are many opportunities to get involved in sport as a volunteer sports coach during your time in DCU.
-DCU Sports Clubs recruit volunteer coaches for all levels of coaching sessions from beginners to elite.
-DCU recognises the important role that coaches play in DCU Sports Clubs.
-We also recognise how the volunteer coach can develop on both a personal and professional level as well as gaining invaluable coaching experience and competencies and skills.
+There are many opportunities to get involved in sport as a volunteer sports coach during your time at DCU.
+DCU sports clubs recruit volunteer coaches for all levels of coaching sessions from beginners to elite.
+DCU recognises the important role that coaches play in DCU sports clubs.
+We recognise how a volunteer coach can develop on a personal and professional level as well as gaining invaluable coaching experience and competencies and skills.
 DCU Club Life Committee (CLC) recognises the value of volunteer coaches and provides the developmental opportunities and supports below for student coaches.
 For further information on coaching opportunities please contact Yvonne McGowan, Senior Sports Development Officer by email at firstname.lastname@example.org

 Student Sport Ireland - Women’s Student Coaching Academy (WSCA)